DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 Useful Variables Provided by the Build System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*   RTE_SDK: The absolute path to the Intel® DPDK sources.
+*   RTE_SDK: The absolute path to the DPDK sources.
     When compiling the development kit, this variable is automatically set by the framework.
     It has to be defined by the user as an environment variable if compiling an external application.